barteqcz/ALBI/docs/manual.md

 `password` - It can be anything.
 I recommend setting a strong password

 ### Locales settings
-`language` - The list of available languages is available [here](https://github.com/barteqcz/albi/blob/main/files/lang_temp)
+`language` - Sets selected language systemwide.
+The full list of available languages is available [here](https://github.com/barteqcz/albi/blob/main/files/lang_temp)

 `console_keyboard_layout` - This keyboard layout will be used systemwide as a console keyboard layout.
 But take it into account, that it won't be used in graphical environment.
 Full list is available [here](https://github.com/barteqcz/albi/blob/main/files/keymap_temp)